git/git.github.io/rev_news/drafts/edition-71.md

   interested in computing.
 I then worked for about 10 years in "Kurchatov Institute" in the field of computer modeling of nuclear radiation and detectors, as well as in advanced processing of experimental results.
-  Then a few years later started to work for JAVAD as well, in parallel.
+  Then, a few years later, I started to work for JAVAD as well, in parallel.
-  Then, a few more years later, left Kurchatov and entirely focused on working for JAVAD full-time which is my current job.
+  A few more years later, I left Kurchatov and entirely focused on working for JAVAD full-time, which is my current job.

   Real-time embedded applications, also using Linux on the targets, is my primary field of expertise nowadays.